-Graduated Cum Laude; Major in Business Management
+Graduated Cum Laude; Major in Business Management with Minor in Communications

 Private practice firm specializing in appraisal, appraisal review and consulting for all types of commercial real estate property for a variety of institutional, governmental and other private party clients.
 Firm is the successor entity of Ms. Griffith's firm (see below) and Chamberlin & Associates, Inc. (Gary Chamberlin, MAI, Owner, now retired).